VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 characteristic of a bounded context that provides the best indicator that you may see benefits from applying the CQRS pattern.

-> "In a collaborative domain, an inherent property of the domain is that multiple actors operate in parallel on the same set of data.
-A reservation system for concerts would be a good example of a collaborative domain - everyone wants the 'good seats'"
+> In a collaborative domain, an inherent property of the domain is that multiple actors operate in parallel on the same set of data.
+A reservation system for concerts would be a good example of a collaborative domain - everyone wants the 'good seats'.
   Udi Dahan,
   [Why you should be using CQRS almost everywhere...][dahaneverywhere]